-The Advanced Network Control Utility includes the ability to monitor your network controller configuration.
-If you need to make a modification to the software installation, you can easily do it with this utility.
+The Advanced Network Control Utility gives you the ability to monitor your network controller configuration.
+If necessary, you can easily modify the software installation with this utility.
 The utility allows you to:

 - Reconfigure the way the controller is installed - Install and uninstall a controller pair - Install and uninstall a stand-alone controller